vfarah-if/NodeCodingExercise/README.md

 3. By virtue of the transition "happening", **states** are *exited* and *entered* and the relevant actions are performed
 4. The machine is immediately in the **new state** and ready to process the *next event*

+# Flashlight Kata

 Super simple Kata - represent a **flashlight** as a finite state machine

+## Turnstile Kata

+Build a finite state machine from scratch, that replicates the following Finite State Machine for a turnstile.
+There are 2 states it can be in, locked or unlocked.
+The default state is locked

+- **locked** (default state)
+  - The light should on
+  - The alarm should be on
+- **unlocked**

+Locked should transition into unlocked when the insertCoin action is dispatched and the event

 ## Summary